Diagnosing lung cancer

 A mediastinoscopy allows the doctor to examine the area between your lungs at the centre of your chest (mediastinum).

-For this test, you will need to have a general anaesthetic and stay in hospital for a couple of days.
-The doctor will make a small cut at the bottom of your neck so that they can pass a thin tube into your chest.
+For this test, you'll need to have a general anaesthetic and stay in hospital for a couple of days.
+The doctor will make a small cut at the bottom of your neck so they can pass a thin tube into your chest.

 The tube has a camera at the end, which enables the doctor to see inside your chest.
-They will also be able to take samples of your cells and lymph nodes at the same time.
-The lymph nodes are tested because they are usually the first place that lung cancer spreads to.
+They'll also be able to take samples of your cells and lymph nodes at the same time.
+The lymph nodes are tested because they're usually the first place that lung cancer spreads to.

 Once the above tests have been completed, it should be possible to work out what stage your cancer is, what this means for your treatment and whether it's possible to completely cure the cancer.

-The stages of non-small lung cancer are outlined below.
+The stages of non-small-cell lung cancer are outlined below.

-The cancer is contained within the lung and has not spread to nearby lymph nodes.
+The cancer is contained within the lung and hasn't spread to nearby lymph nodes.
 Stage 1 can also be divided into two sub-stages:

 Stage 2 is divided into two sub-stages: 2A and 2B.